 What makes this TENS machine special is that HiDow employs a unique, random features cycle, ensuring that the brain does not become familiar with the stimulus.
 This feature is important because older style TENS machines generally have a singular pulse.
 Over time, the brain registers the same stimulus, rendering it less and less effective.
 HiDow devices feature between six and 18 different pulses.

 To learn more about this amazing at-home pain relief option, visit HiDow.
-And, relief in another form may be in sight for those of us who just adore new shoes, but want to combat high heel pain.
-Kitten heels are back for Spring!
+And, relief in another form may be in sight for those of us who just adore new shoes, but want to combat high heel pain – Kitten heels are back in style!

 NEED A PRODUCT REVIEW?
 Have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotion?
 Please contact us.